 The Directors further take this opportunity to thank HDFC Life, the sole Shareholder of the Company, and HDFC Limited for their invaluable and continued support and guidance.
 The Directors would also like to thank the DFSA, the DIFC Authority, Insurance Regulatory and Development Authority of India (IRDAI), Financial Regulatory Authority, Egypt and other Governmental and relevant regulatory authorities for the support, advice and direction provided from time to time.

-On behalf of the Board of Directors,
+On behalf of the Board of Directors of HDFC International Life & Re Company Limited